To the central content area

 :::

-Ministry of Digital Affairs’ Office Expenses have been Approved by Legislative Yuan; Allegations of Seizing Dongmen Market Land is Groundless
+The Ministry of Digital Affairs' Office Expenses have been Approved by the Legislative Yuan; Allegations of Seizing Dongmen Market Land are Groundless

-The Ministry of Digital Affairs, today (8th), unequivocally clarifies the misleading assertions made by Legislator Hsu regarding the allocation of funds for office spaces.
-The Ministry vehemently denies the claim that it has spent 4 billion NT dollars over 1.5 years on office expenses.
-The rental expenses for the temporary office space do not amount to 4 billion NT dollars; the lease agreement spans 6 years starting from 2024, with a total rental cost of 2.9 billion NT dollars.
+The Ministry of Digital Affairs unequivocally clarifies the misleading assertions of Legislator Hsu regarding the allocation of funds for office spaces today (8th).
+The moda vehemently denies the claim that it has spent 4 billion NT dollars over 1.5 years on office expenses.
+The rental costs for the temporary office do not amount to 4 billion NT dollars; the lease agreement spans six years starting from 2024, with a total rental cost of 2.9 billion NT dollars.
 The monthly rent per square meter is approximately 754 NT dollars, which is deemed reasonable compared to the previous rental rate of 868 NT dollars per square meter in prime commercial areas of Taipei City.
-Furthermore, the office refurbishment expenses primarily encompass the installation of video conferencing equipment to accommodate the increasing preference for virtual participation in international conferences.
-All budget allocations for the office are transparent and have undergone scrutiny by the Legislative Yuan's Transportation Committee, as well as consensus-building among political parties.
+Furthermore, the office refurbishment expenses primarily encompass installing video conferencing equipment to accommodate the increasing preference for virtual participation in international conferences.
+All budget allocations for the office are transparent and have undergone scrutiny by the Legislative Yuan's Transportation Committee and consensus-building among political parties.

 Go Top